ilrd/Kaggle-Pulmonary-Fibrosis/README.md

 ## Result
-After many attempts I keep getting some issues with my loss function which is probably due to the fact that I freeze a part of layers after every batch and it causes some internal conflicts in backpropagating process and results in poor learning.
+After many attempts I keep getting some issues with my loss function which is probably due to the fact that I freeze a part of layers after every batch, and it causes some internal conflicts in backpropagation process and results in poor learning.
 Other than that, the model is strongly suitable for such computer vision task and after fixing the loss-function issue it will be ready to perform high-accuracy predictions.